Updated on April 27th, 2022 by Bob Ciura

 As an operator in the energy distribution industry, Superior Plus has competitive advantages, benefiting from regulatory barriers to entry, and significant upfront capital outlays to enter the market.
-Unfortunately, Superior Plus has not shown the ability to endure through all economic environments.
+Unfortunately, Superior Plus has not proved resilient to all economic environments.

 A company showing such outsized earnings-per-share declines can be expected to also cut its dividend when it reports losses.
 Indeed, Superior Plus cut its dividend twice in 2011.
-More recently, the company did make it through 2020 without reducing its dividend, an accomplishment in and of itself due to the steep damage done by the pandemic.
+More recently, the company did make it through 2020 without reducing its dividend, a remarkable accomplishment given the fierce recession caused by the pandemic.

-The dividend yield will likely make up most of the Superior Plus’ returns going forward given the lack of share price growth over the last decade.
-Superior Plus currently distributes a monthly dividend of $0.06 per share in CAD, or $0.72 per share annualized.
-At present exchange rates, this works out to approximately $0.60 per share in U.S. dollars.
+The dividend yield will likely make up most of the returns of Superior Plus going forward given the lack of share price growth over the last decade.
+Superior Plus currently distributes a monthly dividend of $0.06 per share in CAD, or C$0.72 per share annualized.
+At present exchange rates, this works out to approximately $0.57 per share in U.S. dollars.

-The company has distributed the same dividend for a long period of time.
+The company has distributed the same dividend for several years in a row.
 U.S. investors need to keep in mind that the company pays its dividend in Canadian currency, which will have an impact on actual capital received based on the fluctuations in exchange rates.
-Based on an annualized dividend payout of $0.60 per share, Superior stock has a current dividend yield of 4.8%.
+Based on an annualized dividend payout of $0.57 per share, Superior stock has a current dividend yield of 6.4%.

-Superior Plus is expected to earn $1.75 this year in U.S. dollars, giving the company a projected payout ratio of 34% for 2021.
-For now, the dividend appears to be safe due to the low payout ratio.
-That said, Superior Plus has not increased its dividend and is not expected to in the near future.
+Superior Plus is expected to earn $1.30 this year in U.S. dollars, giving the company a projected payout ratio of 44% for 2022.
+The dividend appears to be safe for the foreseeable future thanks to the low payout ratio.
+On the other hand, Superior Plus has not raised its dividend for years and is not expected to in the near future.

 As such, we feel that Superior Plus is a risky stock for income investors to hold, particularly during a downturn in commodities or a global recession.

-Superior Plus’ high dividend yield and monthly dividend payments help this stock to stand out relative to other dividend investments, particularly for income-focused investors like retirees.
+The high dividend yield and the monthly dividend payments of Superior Plus help this stock to stand out relative to other dividend investments, particularly for income-focused investors like retirees.

-Some due diligence reveals that this particular security has an underwhelming track record.
-Investors should not expect a dividend increase in the near future.
+A due diligence reveals that this particular security has an underwhelming track record.
+Investors should not expect a dividend raise anytime soon.

-We also do not expect much earnings-per-share growth, or an expanding valuation multiple, leaving dividends as the primary source of expected returns.
-But for investors solely interested in income, Superior Plus stock could be appealing on that basis.
+Moreover, we do not expect material earnings-per-share growth or an expanding valuation multiple, leaving dividends as the primary source of expected returns.
+Nevertheless, for investors solely interested in income, the stock of Superior Plus could be appealing on that basis.